shubhamoypaul-svmy/PU_Time_Series_Project/README.md

 # PU_Time_Series_Project
  Figure out how the temperature of green land has changed.
 Moreover, try to create such a model to backcast past temperatures.
-Certainly!
-Here's an example template for a README.md file for a university project:

 # Project on Peleoclimate Temperature Backcasting